k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/09_frequently_used_actor_types.md

 5. Click ![image](images/red_cross.png) adjacent to the Actor's output argument to open the yellow Data Inspection segment and display the Schema on the left and the data values on the right.

-   * Connect the fields in the yellow segment with the **Logger** Actor's new input arguments.
+   * Connect the fields in the yellow segment to the **Logger** Actor's new input arguments.

    * Set the **Link Type** of each **xxxx** to **Iterate**.